 - The tendency to over-pronate (roll the feet inwards)

 - Having a bunion or a hammer toe

 - Activities that put high pressure on the ball of the foot, such as dancing, running and climbing stairs

 Persistent pain and swelling under the ball of the foot that extends towards the toes is often the first sign of a plantar plate tear.
 This pain may be reproduced by bending the toe upwards.
 Some swelling may be visible on the top of the foot, along with redness.
 Often a sensation of ‘walking on the bones of the foot’ will be described, and a ‘V’ sign between the toes may be present, where two toes have separated further from one another than what is normal due to a plantar plate tear.

 Diagnosing a plantar plate tear can sometimes be challenging due to the complex nature of the anatomy of the foot.
 This is where it’s important to get help from an experienced podiatrist.
 As the severity of plantar plate tears can range from mild to a complete rupture, we may use medical imaging to confirm the extent of your injury, hence implementing the most appropriate treatment plan.

-Initially, treating the tear will focus on relieving the painful symptoms.
+Initially, treating the plantar plate tear will focus on relieving the painful symptoms.
 This may involve the use of:

 - Strapping the toes